itsN1X/8710_simpleledger.github.io_FFF/docs/terminology.md

 ## NFT

-Non-fungible Token, or in other words, a token where their exists only 1.
+Non-fungible Token, or in other words, a token where there exists only 1.
 You can make NFTs using [TokenType1](/specs/slp-token-type-1/), however it is usually better to use [NFT1](/specs/slp-nft-1/) as they give additional functionality such as [Grouping](#group-nft) and [Child](#child-nft).
 In addition, using NFT1 can allow for different handling by wallets and explorers to better represent the tokens special place as the only one of its kind.

 ## OP_RETURN